docQodly/docs/docs/language/EmailObjectClass.md

 #### Description

-The `MAIL Convert from MIME` command <!-- REF #_command_.MAIL_Convert_from_MIME.Summary -->converts a MIME document into a valid email object<!-- END REF -->.
+The `mailConvertFromMIME` command <!-- REF #_command_.mailConvertFromMIME.Summary -->converts a MIME document into a valid email object<!-- END REF -->.

->QodlyScript follows the [JMAP specification](https://jmap.io/spec-mail.html) to format the returned email object.
+> QodlyScript follows the [JMAP specification](https://jmap.io/spec-mail.html) to format the returned email object.

 Pass in *mimeblob* or *mimestring* a valid MIME document to convert.
 It can be provided by any mail server or application.
-If the MIME comes from a file, it is recommended to use a BLOB parameter to avoid issues related to charset and line break conversions.
+If the MIME comes from a file, it is recommended to use a blob parameter to avoid issues related to charset and line break conversions.

 #### Returned object